 The rules governing the ESC are technologically neutral and ESC developers may utilize different sensing techniques that yield the desired result.
-These sensors shall be deployed in the vicinity of the Exclusion Zones described in section III(G) [Ref-1] to ensure that all federal radar use in and adjacent to the 3.5 GHz Band is accurately detected and reported to a SAS.
+These sensors shall be deployed in the vicinity of the Exclusion Zones described in section III(G) [Ref-1] to ensure that all federal radar use in and adjacent to the CBRS Band is accurately detected and reported to a SAS.
 [Ref-1, para 383]

+An ESC shall be capable of detecting those radar waveforms described in [NTIA Technical Memorandum 17-527] that are identified as required for ESC certification by the FCC.

-ESC detection of radar types: An ESC shall be capable of detecting in-band incumbent radar activity that has the following characteristics:
+An ESC shall be capable of detecting in-band incumbent radars down to the peak sensitivity level established in [NTIA Technical Memorandum 17-527].
+The ESC shall be capable of performing the detection in the presence of broadband Gaussian noise as described in [Technical Memorandum 17-527].

-Characteristic Value Reference

-Polarization Horizontal or Circular Ref-6, Table 1

-Pulse repetition rate 1 kHz Ref-6, Figure 6

-Pulse width 0.9 us Ref-6, Table 1 & Fig. 7

-Pulse duty cycle: 0.1% Ref-5, p.
-4-57

-Antenna rotation period 4 s Ref-6, Table 1 & Fig. 5

-Peak power: 90 dBm Ref-5, p.
-4-57

-Average power: 60 dBm Ref-5, p.
-4-57

-Antenna gain: 32 dBi Ref-5, p.
-4-57

-Periodic review with the U.S. Department of Defense may produce additional radar signal types that must be added to ESC detection capability.

-ESC Detection Threshold: An ESC shall be capable of detecting an in-band incumbent radar over a maximum propagation loss from the radar of PL=184 dB on the coastline and given a sufficiently elevated sensor location (e.g. 25 m) with a clear line-of-sight to the horizon.

-ESC operators shall include in their applications for approval the detection thresholds their systems satisfy.

-SAS administrators shall include in their applications for approval the protection mechanisms they will employ, including an accounting for aggregate interference contributions from Category A and Category B CBSDs.
+.

 ESC Performance Monitoring: An ESC operator shall implement one or more methods to monitor ESC performance and detect ESC faults (including intrusion).
 Such methods shall be justified in the ESC certification process.

-ESC Partial Failure: In the event of a partial failure of the ESC, resulting in an area or frequencies which the ESC is not providing positive incumbent activity monitoring satisfying R2-ESC-02 and R2-ESC-08 requirements, the ESC shall notify any SASs that interface to that ESC of such an event in the same fashion as a notification of detection of incumbent activity within the area that was being monitored on the frequencies that were being monitored.
-[Note: this means ESC failures are treated as detections.]
+DEPRECATED [per R2-ESC-10]

-Inland ESC: An ESC may detect the operation of inland in-band ground-based incumbent radars in the same manner as it detects shipborne radar operation in coastal areas.
+Inland ESC: Operation of inland in-band ground-based incumbent radars may be detected by an ESC in the same manner as it detects shipborne radar operation in coastal areas.

 Detection of out-of-band radars: Future periodic reviews with the U.S. Government may establish metrics to detect out-of-band radars operating in the NTIA-defined federal radiolocation sites.

-ESC Interference Protection:
+ESC Sensor Protection:

-An ESC operator may request interference protection for one or more of its ESC sensors.
-An ESC operator that requests protection shall provide to its affiliated SAS(s) the location and height of the protected sensor antenna, as well as the sensor system’s maximum antenna gain in all horizontal directions, specified at 1 degree increments referenced to true north.
+An ESC Operator shall request interference protection for all of its ESC sensors.
+An ESC Operator shall provide to its affiliated SAS(s) the location and height of the protected sensor antenna, as well as the sensor system’s antenna gain in all horizontal directions, specified at 1 degree increments referenced to true north.
 [Reference R2-SGN-08 and R2-SGN-09].

+The ESC Operator may provide an equivalent antenna pattern in R2-SGN-07(a) that includes the effects of clutter and/or intentional shielding in the immediate area of the ESC sensor antenna.

+ESC Operators shall not deploy ESC sensor antennas that unreasonably restrict operation within the CBRS band.

-Figures of Merit: For a signal exceeding the threshold of detection, an ESC shall be capable of detecting in-band incumbent radar activity within 60 s with 99% probability.
+Figures of Merit: For a signal exceeding the threshold of detection as established in [NTIA Technical Memorandum 17-527], an ESC shall be capable of detecting, and informing the SAS of, in-band incumbent radar activity within 60 seconds with 99% probability.
 These time scales and performance characteristics may be adjusted as a consequence of future periodic ESC review.
+[Ref NTIA Technical Memorandum 17-526.]

 ESC Data Retention: